croblesm/try-aspire-azure-sql/README.md

 This template creates two containers, one for the Dev Container that includes .NET and Aspire, and one for Microsoft SQL Server.
 You will be connected to the Ubuntu, and from within that container, the MS SQL container will be available on **`localhost`** port 1433.
 The Dev Container also includes supporting scripts in the `.devcontainer/sql` folder used to configure the `Library` sample database.

 The SQL container is deployed from the latest developer edition of Microsoft SQL 2022.
 The database(s) are made available directly in the Codespace/VS Code through the MSSQL extension with a connection labeled "LocalDev".
-The default `sa` user password is set to `P@ssw0rd!`.
+The default `sa` user password is set using the .devcontainer/.env file.
 The default SQL port is mapped to port `1433` in `.devcontainer/docker-compose.yml`.

 .NET Aspire is a cutting-edge framework crafted for developing cloud-native applications, with a primary focus on containerized environments.
 Engineered with .NET Core, Aspire empowers developers to architect scalable and resilient applications optimized for cloud deployment.